Updated June 14, 2023

 Data mining is used in many domains following are some highly used domains −

-Statistics is the analysis and presentation of numeric facts of data and it is the core of all data mining and machine learning algorithm.
-It provides analytical technique and tools to apply on large volume data sets.
-Statistics include planning, designing, collecting data, analyzing, drawing meaningful interpretation and reporting of the research findings and due to this statistics is not only limited to a mathematician, business analyst are also using it.
-To get the desired output or quantify data statistics uses probability, designing surveys and experiments.
+Statistics is the analysis and presentation of numeric facts of data, and it is the core of all the data mining and machine learning algorithms.
+It provides analytical techniques and tools to apply to large-volume data sets.
+Statistics include planning, designing, collecting data, analyzing, drawing meaningful interpretations, and reporting the research findings, and due to this statistics is not only limited to a mathematician, business analyst are also using it.
+To get the desired output or quantify data, statistics uses probability, designing surveys and experiments.

-Head to Head Comparison between Data Mining vs Statistics
+Head to Head Comparison between Data Mining and Statistics

-Below are the 11 head to head differences between the data mining vs statistics
+Below are the 11 head-to-head differences between data mining vs statistics.

-- Data mining is the beginning of data science and it covers the entire process of data analysis whereas statistics is the base and core partition of data mining algorithm.
+- Data mining is the beginning of data science, and it covers the entire process of data analysis, whereas statistics is the base and core partition of the data mining algorithm.

-- Data Mining is an exploratory analysis process in which we explore and gather the data first and builds a model on the data to detect the pattern and make theories on them to predict the future outcome or to resolve the issues.
-Whereas statistic is the confirmative process in which first theories are made and then validation is applied on that theory to test the datasets.
+- Data Mining is an exploratory analysis process in which we first explore and gather the data and build a model on the data to detect the pattern and make theories on them to predict the future outcome or resolve issues.
+At the same time, statistics is the confirmative process in which first theories are made, and then validation is applied to that theory to test the datasets.

-- As day by day data size is increasing data format is also changing mostly received data is unstructured data which may contain numeric or non-numeric data and both types of data used for data mining but statistics only numeric type of data is used for the probabilistically and mathematical calculation and prediction.
+- As day by day, data size is increasing; data format is also changing.
+Mostly received data is unstructured data which may contain numeric or non-numeric data, and both types of data are used for data mining, but statistics only numeric type of data is used for the probabilistically and mathematical calculation and prediction.

-- Data mining is an inductive process and uses an algorithm like a decision tree, clustering algorithm to derive data partition and generate hypotheses from data whereas statistics is the deductive process i.e. it does not involve any predictions it is used to derive knowledge and verify hypotheses.
+- Data mining is an inductive process that uses an algorithm like a decision tree or clustering algorithm to derive data partition and generate hypotheses from data.
+In contrast, statistics is a deductive process i.e. it does not involve any predictions.

-- Data mining is not much concerned about collection or gathering of data as it is exploratory data analysis also data mining is mostly software and computational process for discovering patterns on large datasets whereas statistics is more about the collection of data as to get confirmation on the predicted data we need to gather data analyze it to answer questions.
-Collected data can be Quantitative, Qualitative, Primary or secondary data.
+- Data mining is not much concerned with the collection or gathering of data as it is exploratory data analysis. also, data mining is mostly a software and computational process for discovering patterns on large datasets.
+In contrast, statistics is more about collecting data to get confirmation of the predicted data.
+We need to gather data and analyze it to answer questions.
+Collected data can be Quantitative, Qualitative, Primary, or secondary data.

-- Data cleaning in the data mining is the first step as it helps to understand and correct the quality of data to get accurate final analysis.
-In data cleaning, a user has the ability to clean inaccurate or incomplete data.
-Without proper data quality, your final analysis will suffer in accuracy or you could potentially arrive at the wrong conclusion.
-Whereas in Statistics after collection of data from various sources data cleansing is done and on this cleaned data statistical methods are applied for the confirmative analysis.
+- Data cleaning in data mining is the first step, as it helps to understand and correct the data quality to get an accurate final analysis.
+In data cleaning, a user can clean inaccurate or incomplete data.
+Without proper data quality, your final analysis will suffer in accuracy, or you could potentially arrive at the wrong conclusion.

-- Data mining is a process of digging deep in the previously available unknown but actionable information from large databases for using it to make some crucial decisions.
-A set of methods are used to find patterns and relationships within the available data.
-It is a confluence of various processes including statistics, machine learning, database management, artificial intelligence (AI) and data pattern recognition etc. whereas Statistics is an important component of data mining that offers effective analytics techniques and tools for dealing with a large amount of data for benefiting businesses.
+- Data mining is a process of digging deep into the previously available unknown but actionable information from large databases for using it to make some crucial decisions.
+It is a confluence of various processes, including statistics, machine learning, database management, artificial intelligence (AI), and data pattern recognition, etc. In contrast, Statistics is an important component of data mining that offers effective analytics techniques and tools for dealing with a large amount of data for benefiting businesses.
 It is a science of data learning that covers everything from collecting to using data effectively.